Alex-G-Strong/Alex-G-Strong.github.io/content/posts/intro to the blog/index.md

 My thoughts, delivered to you directly.

-## Footnotes:
+## Footnotes[^2]:

-Of course I am footnotes guy.
-You can always find them down here.

 [^1]: Technically, a Walkabout, in the strict sense, is not kiwi at all, but rather Aboriginal Australian.
 There exists a very large difference between Kiwi's and Aussies (as well as the Aboriginal of Australia and the Māori of New Zealand), but it seems from some Google-Fu that no equivalent to the "walkabout" exists in NZ slang, nor could I think of one in my own US slang.
 So for now, and likely forever, this will be my Big Walkabout.

+[^2]: Of course I am a footnotes guy!
+You can always find some commentary down here form me.
+Its my way to avoid editing, while still getting too many ideas across.